LeaPhant/pagkibot/README.md

 ## Updating

 To update the bot, run `npm run update` in the bot folder.

-**Warning**: Currently this will delete all files in the bot folder.
-Only the avatar, configuration and credentials will be saved, any changes you make to the bot will be overwritten.

-*The updater is also just a makeshift and will be removed once I add proper default config logic so the bot can be just updated by pulling the repo.*
+This requires git to be installed, check [here](https://github.com/LeaPhant/pagkibot/wiki/1.-Prerequisites) for instructions.

 ## Commands